ujjawalyt/Ecommerce-Web-Api/README.md

 `categoryId`: The id of the category to be retrieved

+### Category Module

+* `POST /save/{categoryId}/{adminKey}` : Adds a new product to the system and associates it with the specified category.
+* `DELETE /delete/{productId}/{adminKey}` : Deletes a product from the system based on its unique identifier and the admin key provided.
+* `GET /{productId}` : Retrieves a product from the system based on its unique identifier.
+* `GET /getAll` : Retrieves all products stored in the system.
+* `GET /{productName}` : Retrieves a list of products that match the given product name.
+* `PUT /update/{productId}/{adminKey}` : Updates a product's details based on its unique identifier and the admin key provided.
+* `GET /getAll/sortByPrice` : Retrieves all products sorted by price in either ascending or descending order.
+* `GET ResponseEntity` : Retrieves all products sorted by rating in ascending order.
+* `GET /getAllByRatingDesc` : Retrieves all products sorted by rating in descending order.

 #### For any feedback, report, suggestions, you can contact with me
 ### THANK YOU